Understanding Metadata : The Hidden Backbone of the Digital World

 What is Metadata?

-At its core, metadata is data that provides information about other data.
+Metadata means information that is about any other data or metadata is a kind of tag or label, which tells what a file or information is about, when it was created, who created it and what is its size or format.
+Simply we can say, it is a data that provides an information related to another data.
 Think of it as a digital “label” that describes the characteristics of a file, a web page, or any other piece of digital information.
 Metadata tells us what the data is, who created it, when it was created, and how it is structured.

 Types of Metadata